 Suggest an improvement

-As a fairly out and open queer person, I’ve been getting a lot of questions about trans* healthcare.
-So I decided (with the help of some anonymous trans* pals) to make a few posts to do some explaining en masse…
+I’ve been getting a lot of questions about trans healthcare from varying sources.
+I decided (with the help of some anonymous trans pals) to do some explaining en masse.

-The words in bold type are the ones thrown about a lot by people that I will (hopefully) explain in this post.
+The words in bold type are the ones that I will (hopefully) explain in this post.
 If you have any questions (or additions, or edits that you’d like making) please let me know.
 This post is a bit dry and mostly definitions, but possibly something to keep coming back to!
-I’ve tried to keep it short and concise to avoid complete brain-melt…
+I’ve tried to keep it short and concise to avoid complete brain-melt.

 Sex is a biological definition and categorises us as male, female or intersex.
 This distinction is generally made based on a number of features; including internal and external reproductive organs and sex chromosomes.
-Sex is often (and frustratingly) confused with gender.
+Sex is often confused and conflated with gender.